dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Bad taste creates many more millionaires than good taste.
+  To gather with God's people in united adoration of the Father is as necessary to the Christian life as prayer.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (941 days)
+## 🌟 Experiences (942 days)

 ### 🧮 Programming languages